andreviniciusgsg/FS-MAC/README.md

+# Attention!
+Be carefull!
+It's still a work in progress.
+You may find it difficult to use right now and probably several problems.
+It will get better as soon as the project ends or reach a senior stage.

 # Introduction
 This project is an extension of FS-MAC.
 You can find more information [here](https://github.com/jeffRayneres/FS-MAC).
 FS-MAC+ provides a flexible and smart MAC sublayer.
 It implements machine learning techniques in order to select the best MAC protocol over time.